iamnotrandom565/Pocket-Code-projects/README.md

 ### Idle Number

-Idle Number is a minimalist clicker game that is 300 kilobytes (in fact, half of it is just for one audio for a *nice* Easter Egg).
+Idle Number is a minimalist clicker + idle game that is 300 kilobytes (in fact, half of it is just for one audio for a *nice* Easter Egg).
 You can figure the rest out, because the game is so simple and easy to pick up and play.

 ### Other